tani-gross/visualizer/README.md

 # Data Structure and Algorithm Visualizer

-This project is a visuzlier for algorithms and data structures that has two main parts:
+This project is a visualizer for algorithms and data structures that has two main parts:

 1. A graph generator that allows you to customize a graph with nodes and edges and run various algorithms on it